Sol B River: Biography

 Born in Leeds, Yorkshire, England, of (Jamaican) parentage, he was introduced as Writer in Residence (1994–96) to the West Yorkshire Playhouse, Leeds, by artistic director Jude Kelly after writing Moor Masterpieces as his first commissioned production.
-He immediately became one of the most important and enigmatic theatrical voices in Britain, his work being noted as having power and authority by Time Out magazine, while The Guardian compared his production of To Rhatid to writing like Samuel Beckett on amphetamines.

 In 1996, River received rave reviews for his first London production To Rhatid, directed by Yvonne Brewster and performed by Angela Wynter, produced by Talawa Theater at the Young Vic Studio Theater.

 In 1998, River wrote the Jamaican story The White Witch of Rose Hall and the world premiere was produced in Jamaica as part of the University of the West Indies 50th anniversary at the Philip Sherlock Centre and directed by Brian Heap.
 The play had failed to receive a production in Britain.

 In 1998, River Plays 1, which includes "Moor Masterpieces", "To Rhatid" and "Unbroken", was published by Oberon Books, London, as part of their Modern Playwrights series, making Sol B River the first living black writer to be published by Oberon.

 A further collection of River's work was published as River Plays 2 by Oberon Books. in 2000.

 His work also includes Unbroken 1998, commissioned by Phoenix Dance Theatre and choreographed by Thea Barnes, a piece that saw dancers perform to spoken word.
 48/98, commissioned by Talawa Theatre Company for the Zebra Crossing 2 season, was performed at The Lyric Studio in 1998, directed by Ben Thomas, and was the recipient of the Barclays Extra Performance Award.